rackerlabs/docs-cloud-dns/rst/dev-guide/api-operations/methods/put-update-domains-v1.0-account-domains.rst

 Updates the configurations of multiple domains.

 .. note::
-   This call returns an asynchronous response, as described in `Synchronous and Asynchronous Responses <http://docs.rackspace.com/cdns/api/v1.0/cdns-devguide/content/sync_asynch_responses.html>`__.
+   This call returns an asynchronous response, as described in :rax-devdocs:`Synchronous and asynchronous responses
+   <cloud-dns/v1/developer-guide/#document-general-api-info/synchronous-and-asynchronous-responses>`.